Zhang-zhaoxin/multihead-worker-intention/README.md

 First, create a <data> folder, and then place the worker intent dataset to be recognized into the data folder.
 Then use extract_activity.py to create the dataset.
-文件夹格式为
+The folder format is
 - data
   - worker_intent_dataset
     - train